 The Flowers that Bloom in the Spring

 Warming temperatures can mean that spring comes earlier to some regions, resulting in a longer fire season.
 Fire scientists are learning that wild lilacs in the western United States are a good natural fire alarm: if they bloom before May 20, it will be a bad fire year.

 More than a thousand years ago, the Ancestral Pueblo peoples built a thriving culture in the American Southwest.
 Their towns, linked in a far-flung network of social ties and exchange, boasted impressive buildings of masonry and adobe.
 Pueblo Bonito, in Chaco Canyon, New Mexico, rose to several stories and had more than 800 rooms.

-The Ancestral Puebloans relied on maize, which needs winter rain to germinate and summer rain to grow.
-In order to encourage that rainfall, people created images of creatures linked with water--frogs and tadpoles--sculpting them and painting them on water vessels.
+The Ancestral Puebloans relied on corn, which needs winter rain to germinate and summer rain to grow.
+In order to encourage that rainfall, people created images of creatures linked with water—frogs and tadpoles—sculpting them and painting them on water vessels.